 10.3.1 Recorder Compliancy Requirements.
-The following table represents the mandatory recorder requirements to meet 100 per cent compliancy with this standard.
+Figure 10-2 represents the mandatory recorder requirements to meet 100 percent compliancy with this standard.
 Meeting these compliancy requirements guarantees interoperability of recorders, recorder media and recorded data.
-Optional functions and/or capabilities are not shown but when implemented in a recorder shall be in accordance with the definitions in this standard in order to meet 100 per cent compliancy of this standard.
+Optional functions and/or capabilities are not shown but when implemented in a recorder shall be in accordance with the definitions in this standard in order to meet 100 percent compliancy of this standard.